unilaiva/unilaiva-songbook/README.md

 Song data and other *content* will be in various files inside `content` subdirectory and will be inputed into the main file.
 Images are put into `content/img`.

-`temporary_addon_sources` directory holds templates for creating small booklets with only select songs.

 `ul-selection*.tex` define song selection booklets.
 They contain only some of the songs of the full songbook.